MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/developer-tools-keyboard-shortcuts.md

 ---
 description: Learn how to use keyboard shortcuts to navigate the F12 developer tools directly from your keyboard.
-title: F12 devtools guide: Developer tools keyboard shortcuts - Microsoft Edge Development
+title: F12 devtools guide - Developer tools keyboard shortcuts - Microsoft Edge Development
 author: erikadoyle
 ---